 Offering church attendees free family emergency plans and more.

-Setting up a ReadySunday table on-site with emergency preparedness materials and a sample disaster kit on display.
+Providing you with ReadySunday hand-outs for a table display with emergency preparedness materials and a sample disaster kit on display.

 We know that the next emergency is coming.
 We just don’t know when or what kind it will be.
 But we can prepare now for the next emergency.
 Our family, friends, church, and community depend on it, and ReadySunday provides a compelling reminder to get prepared today!